Serving Patients in Lakeville and Throughout The South Metro

 Rosacea causes redness, visible blood vessels, and occasional pimples or small blemishes on the face.
 We treat your individual skin type to reduce redness and clear blemishes with topical medicines, laser and light treatments, and antibiotics when needed.

-Although moles are usually harmless, some can become abnormal or even result in skin cancer.
-This is why we give you a full-body check for abnormal-looking moles.
-If we find a mole that we are concerned about, there are removal options to keep you and your skin safe.
+Although moles can be harmless, some can become abnormal or even result in skin cancer.
+This is why we recommend an annual full-body skin check.
+If we find a mole or skin spot that looks concerning, we will make treatment recommendations, which may include a biopsy, which is a clinical diagnostic tool to assess malignancy.

-Precancerous lesions are patches of irregular cells that, if not treated, can develop into skin cancer.
-These lesions can look like small, scaly lumps or growths, and often appear on your ears, cheeks, scalp, nose, and other areas with lots of sun exposure.
-We fully examine any spot on your skin that may be precancerous and provide treatments to remove them.
+Precancerous lesions are irregular cells that, if not treated, can develop into skin cancer.
+Commonly called keratoses, these lesions can look like small, scaly lumps or growths, and often appear on your ears, cheeks, scalp, nose, and other areas of your body that have had lots of sun exposure.
+We fully examine any spots on your skin that may be precancerous, make treatment recommendations, then provide treatments to remove them.

-A benign (harmless) lesion on your skin can look similar to one that is malignant (life-threatening).
-We assess your skin and other symptoms to confirm whether your lesion requires treatment.
+A benign skin lesion (not harmful) can look similar to one that is malignant (harmful).
+We assess these lesions and collect other lesion-specific symptoms to make treatment recommendations, followed by treatment options, and cosmetic treatment if desired.

-Rashes may be red, itchy, painful, and almost always frustrating.
-Though most rashes may look similar, and some may be more problematic than others, we assess, diagnose, and treat all types of skin rashes.
+Rashes may be red, itchy, painful, and are always frustrating.
+These can be seasonal, unique, recurring, or random.
+Our medical providers assess, diagnose, and treat all types of skin rashes.

-Eczema (also called dermatitis) produces itchy rashes that look red, scaly, and sometimes dry.
+Eczema (also called dermatitis) produces itchy rashes that look red, scaly, and can make your skin feel very dry and cause inflammation.
 When your skin is inflamed, it can look red and become irritated.
-We identify your specific type of eczema and tailor a treatment plan to clear eczema and manage your symptoms.
+We identify your specific type of eczema (dermatitis) and tailor a treatment plan to clear it and manage your symptoms.
+New treatment options are becoming more available to treat advanced cases of dermatitis.

-Psoriasis causes patches of thick, red, dry skin commonly found on the elbows, knees, and scalp, but can occur on any part of the body.
-While this skin condition is common, the scaling, inflammation, and irritation it brings can be frustrating.
-There’s no cure for psoriasis, but we reduce your symptoms while keeping outbreaks under control.
+Psoriasis causes patches of thick, red, dry skin.
+Psoriasis is commonly found on the elbows, knees, scalp, hands, and feet, but can occur on any part of the body.
+While this skin condition is relatively common, the scaling, inflammation, and irritation it brings can be frustrating, painful, and difficult to control.
+There’s no cure for psoriasis, but we can properly diagnose your condition and help reduce your symptoms while keeping outbreaks under control.
+Many advanced treatments are available to treat psoriasis.

 Hair and Scalp Concerns

-Redness, itching, hair loss, dandruff, or bumps on your scalp can come on suddenly or they can be chronic problems.
-If you have a concern with your hair or scalp, we’ll diagnose and treat the area so you can be confident with your appearance.
+Scalp concerns such as redness, itching, flaking (dandruff), bumps, or hair loss can come on suddenly or can be chronic problems.
+If you have a concern with your scalp or hair, we’ll diagnose and treat the area so you can find relief and feel confident with your appearance.

 Dry and Itchy Skin

 Dry, itchy skin can be the result of weather, allergies, genetics, and more.
-After a skin evaluation, we’re able to create a treatment plan to moisturize your skin and keep it healthy.
+After evaluating your skin, we’re able to recommend treatment options that include proper and consistent moisturizing to help heal and resolve your dry, itchy skin.

-Molluscum is a common, benign, yet contagious virus that presents as flesh-colored bumps that can stick around for a few months or up to several years.
-We can treat molluscum with a variety of therapies to prevent them from spreading or causing other problems.
+Molluscum is a common, benign, yet contagious virus that presents as flesh-colored bumps on your skin.
+These papules can be present for a few months or for a few years.
+We can treat molluscum with a variety of therapies to prevent or slow their spread and eventually eliminate them.

-Warts are small, rough (normally harmless) skin growths that appear when a virus infects the top layers of skin.
+Warts are small, rough skin growths that appear when a virus infects the top layers of your skin.
 This is a common, benign, contagious contusion caused by the HPV virus.
-We have a variety of treatments available to help get rid of your warts.
+We have a variety of treatments available to help treat and eliminate your warts.